 Ever wonder how to beat the scorching summer heat?
 Just remember your backyard, humble crunchy cucumber!
 Nonetheless, this wonderful low calorie vegetable indeed has more nutrients to offer than just water and electrolytes.

 It is one of the oldest cultivated crops, and believed to be originating in the northern sub-Himalayan plains of India.
 The plant is a creeper (vine) akin to other members of Cucurbita family such as gourds, squashes, melons, zucchini, etc.

 Botanically; it belongs to the Cucurbitaceae family; and is known scientifically as Cucumis sativus.

 Cucumber is easy to grow.
-Varieties, varying in size, shape, and color, are cultivated all around the world, under different climatic zones.
-In general, the fruit features dark-green skin, crispy, moisture rich flesh, and small edible seeds concentrated at its core.
+Varieties, varying in size, shape, and color, are cultivated all around the world under different climatic zones.
+In general, the fruit features dark-green skin, crispy, moisture rich flesh, and small edible seeds concentrated near its core.

 |Cucumis melo var. flexuosus-Armenian type.||Dosakayi-Indian curry cucumber.
 Salad (slicing) cucumber by side for comparison.|

 Armenian cucumbers (Cucumis melo var. flexuosus) are long, crispy, thin-ribbed, curvy, and possess light green color.
 Although grouped botanically in the melon family, they appear and taste just like cucumbers.